 This example shows how to implement a Vorbis decoder, which is a freeware, open-source alternative to the MP3 standard.
 This audio decoding format supports the segmentation of encoded data into small packets for network transmission.

 The flexibility of the Vorbis format is illustrated by its use of different methods to represent and encode the floor and residue portions of the signal.
-The algorithm introduces 'modes' as a mechanism to specify these different methods and thereby code various frames differently.
+The algorithm introduces modes as a mechanism to specify these different methods and thereby code various frames differently.

-After all Huffman encoding is complete, the frame data is bitpacked into a logical packet.
+After Huffman encoding is complete, the frame data is bitpacked into a logical packet.
 In Vorbis, a series of such packets is always preceded by a header.
 The header contains all the information needed for correct decoding.
 This information includes a complete set of codebooks, descriptions of methods to represent the floor and residue, and the modes and mappings for multichannel support.
 The header can also include general information such as bit rates, sampling rate, song and artist names, etc.

-Vorbis provides its own format, known as 'Ogg,' to encapsulate logical packets into transport streams.
+Vorbis provides its own format, known as 'Ogg', to encapsulate logical packets into transport streams.
 The Ogg format provides mechanisms such as framing, synchronization, positioning, and error correction, which are necessary for data transfer over networks.

 handel file.
-To load the file into the model, replace the filename in the annotated code at the top level of the model with the name of the file to be tested.
+To load the file into the model, replace the file name in the annotated code at the top level of the model with the name of the file you want to test.
 When this step is complete, click the annotated code to load the new audio file.
 The model is configured to notify you if the output sampling rate has been changed due to a change in the input data.
-In this case, the simulation needs to be restarted for a better listening experience.
+In this case, the simulation needs to be restarted with the new sample rate.

 Data pages contain different types of information: header, codebooks, and audio signal data.
-The 'Read Setup Info,' 'Read the Header,' and 'Decode Audio' subsystems inside the 'decodePage' Simulink function are responsible for handling each of these different kinds of information.
+The 'Read Setup Info', 'Read the Header', and 'Decode Audio' subsystems inside the 'decodePage' Simulink function are responsible for handling each of these different kinds of information.

-Complete specification of the Vorbis decoder standard http://xiph.org/vorbis/doc/Vorbis_I_spec.html
+Complete specification of the Vorbis decoder standard https://xiph.org/vorbis/doc/Vorbis_I_spec.html